Action-guided generation of 3D functionality segmentation data: Method

 \subsection{Metadata-based mask retrieval}

-The retrieval strategy for contextual objects uses the metadata provided by \targetassets, and in particular, the semantic labels associated to each part mask, from which we wish to select the functional element name \funobj.
+The retrieval strategy for target objects uses the metadata provided by \targetassets, and in particular, the semantic labels associated to each part mask, from which we wish to select the functional element name \funobj and its segmentation mask.

-\textbf{Text-to-asset retrieval.} Given the description of the contextual object \parobj generated in \S\ref{sec:task-preproc}, we retrieve objects as detailed in \S\ref{sec:retrieval}, but we use \targetassets as the retrieval database, as it contains assets annotated with masks and semantic labels, and replace CLIP with a PerceptionEncoder~\cite{bolya2025perceptionencoder} for text-image retrieval.
+\textbf{Text-to-asset retrieval.} Given the description of the target object \parobj generated in \S\ref{sec:task-preproc}, we retrieve objects as detailed in \S\ref{sec:retrieval}, but we use \targetassets as the retrieval database, as it contains assets annotated with masks and semantic labels, and replace CLIP with a PerceptionEncoder~\cite{bolya2025perceptionencoder} for text-image retrieval.
 Additionally, we retain all the candidate objects over a threshold instead of selecting a single one.
-From this set of candidates, we wish to (i) select an object consistent with the task description \descr, and (ii) retrieve the part mask that corresponds to the functional object used to carry out the action described in \descr.
+From this set of candidates, we wish to (i) select an object consistent with the action description \descr, and (ii) retrieve the part mask that corresponds to the functional element used to carry out the action described in the action description \descr.

 \textbf{Requirement-based filtering}.
-We consider the labels $L_s$ of the functional objects present in all the retrieved assets.
-We provide the LLM with the task description \descr and the list of candidate functional elements across \targetassets, and ask it to provide (i) the name of the functional element \funobj consistent with the object type, and (ii) a requirement of the number of \funobj a candidate object should have to be considered.
+We consider the labels $L_s$ of the functional elements present in all the retrieved assets.
+We provide the LLM with the action description \descr and the list of candidate functional elements across \targetassets, and ask it to provide (i) the name of the functional element \funobj consistent with the object type, and (ii) a requirement of the number of \funobj a candidate object should have to be considered.
 Consider a \descr such as ``\textit{open the fridge door}'': this task implies that the fridge has a single door, and therefore a suitable requirement could be \textit{handle = 1}.
 Instead, ``\textit{open the third drawer of the nightstand}'' implies the presence of at least three drawers, so that a requirement could be \textit{handle >= 3}.
 With this strategy, \ourmethod can discard objects that (1) are ambiguous with respect to \descr, and (2) do not provide the correct label names.